TulakHordia/OOPProject/README.md

 Contains a way to add a new question + answer.
 Update a question, or update/delete an answer.
 Functions to manually create an exam with the available questions or rather let the program create one for you.
+Or even create a copy of an existing exam.
+Can sort the questions list by answer length.
+Export exams into .txt files or .ser files.
+Import .ser files.

-Contains a 'Program' main class to request user input for the various options.
+Contains a 'Program' main class to request user input for the various options and implemented methods from 'ProgramMethods'.
 A 'Manager' class to manage all the requests coming from the 'Program' main class.
 'Question' abstract class to contain all the data & info regarding the questions.
 'AmericanQ' along with 'OpenQ' classes to store all sub-data of 'Question' class.
 'AmericanAnswers' has all the available answers to the 'AmericanQ' questions.
+'QuestionComparator' sorts the requested array by the total answer length.
+'ProgramMethods' is an interface used to hand-out methods for the 'Program' class.

 ## Work to be done
 'What work needs to be done in order to add multiple-subjects into the code?'